praecipula/Stytch-interview/content/quickstart.md

   app.run(debug=True)
 ```

 ✅ Let's start with a simple dashboard that allows us to see the state of whether we are logged in with some simple HTML.
-THis will help us keep track of our app's state.
+This will help us keep track of our app's state.

 For now, this will simply show we're not logged in.
 After a successful authentication flow, this route will try to fetch a stored token from our Flask session data, authenticate it with Stytch, and print whether the user is authenticated in an organization: